alstonwhite/surf-log/README.md

 npm install
 ```

-In the project directory, you can run the following script:
+In the project directory, you can run the following scripts:

 ### `npm start`